 Simply show up: A-

 Oklahoma City came to play except for a couple stretches in the beginning and the middle.
 They took this team seriously and put forth a lot of effort to make sure they didn’t let the win slip by.We invite you to follow Thunder Digest on Twitter and like Thunder Digest on Facebook.
-Our Podcast is on iTunes.
+Don't forget to subsribe on Youtube!
+Our Podcast is on iTunes and on Stitcher.
 We also have a Thunder Digest Instagram account if you love fun Thunder photography!